livecode/livecode/docs/notes/bugfix-18922.md

-- Added mobileGetDeviceToken as related to the pushNotificationRegistrationError dictionary entry
-- Added mobileGetDeviceToken as related to the pushNotificationReceived dictionary entry
-- Added mobileGetDeviceToken as related to the pushNotificationRegistered dictionary entry
+# Added mobileGetDeviceToken as related to some pushNotification* dictionary entries